llstarscreamll/Crud/readme.md

 ## Tests

-To execute the packages tests, go to the package `app/Containers/Crud` folder and execute:
+To execute this packages tests, go to the package `app/Containers/Crud` folder and execute:

 ```bash
 codecept run functional